Jimmy Carter admirers across generations celebrate the former president's 99th birthday

 ATLANTA (AP) — J. Edgar Hoover became the federal government’s top cop.
-Ellis Island closed as a portal for immigrants to the United States.
+Ellis Island was curtailed as a portal for immigrants to the United States.
 France hosted the first Winter Olympics.
 And a baby in rural Georgia became the first future American president born in a hospital.

 The year was 1924, and that tiny fellow in Plains was James Earl Carter Jr., known as "Jimmy" from the start.

 The 39th president was celebrated Saturday at his presidential library and museum ahead of his 99th birthday on Sunday.
-The party was moved up a day to ensure it wouldn't be canceled by a potential federal government shutdown that Congress was working feverishly Saturday to avoid.
+The party was moved up a day to ensure it wouldn't be canceled by a potential federal government shutdown that Congress narrowly averted Saturday evening with a deal sent to President Joe Biden for his signature.

 “I think of him as a man who did so much to help low-income people and minorities--and I was both growing up,” said Marcia Rose, who brought her grandchildren from suburban Marietta to the Carter Presidential Center near downtown Atlanta.

-Note: This story was first published on Sept.
-30, 2023.
-It was updated on Oct.
-1, 2023 to correct the identities of Anwar Sadat and Menachem Begin.
-Sadat was president of Egypt during negotiations at Camp David, and Begin was Israel’s prime minister.